KarmaComputing/dag-directed-acyclic-graph-example/README.md

 ## Why?
 Running tests takes longer the more you have- this is especially common in DevOps pupelines

+>  **Note**
+> This is cool!
+Are you looking to make complex Playwright tests faster?
+See [Playwright example branch](https://github.com/KarmaComputing/dag-directed-acyclic-graph-example/tree/playwright).

 Often in DevOps pipelines, test pipelines get longer and longer to run- especially if tests take too long to run.